7-9 MAY 2026

 • Note: Slides will automatically be formatted on site to allow the display of open captions below the presentation.

 • A 16:9 widescreen format will be used for projection of slides.
-It is recommended that all free communication presenters use the official presentation template when preparing their presentation.
+It is recommended that all oral presenters use the official presentation template when preparing their presentation.
 This template is already in the 16:9 ratio for you.

 All users of Macintosh hardware need to ensure before they leave home that the files are compatible with PC hardware.
 It is expected that presenters will use Microsoft.